 I am interested in children and adolescent psychiatry, psychodynamic and cognitive-behavioral therapies, mindfulness, and technology's impact on young developing minds.
 Outside the hospital, I enjoy yoga, jogging, and hanging out with friends.
 Ah, did I forget to mention that I am an avid video gamer?

 Stephanie Ruthberg, MD, MS

 What I love most about psychiatry is hearing peoples' stories and being able to help others through vulnerable times.
-My psychiatry interests include child/adolescent, psychosomatic conditions, trauma, integrative psychiatry, CL psychiatry, psychotherapy, and addiction.
+My interests include consultation-liaison, emergency psychiatry, psychotherapy, psychotherapy, addiction, and academia.
 I envision my future career as one that combines both inpatient and outpatient work where I can serve a diverse patient population through treatment and advocacy.
 In my free time, I enjoy cooking, drawing, yoga, travel, and playing with my two dogs.

 Hojun “Phillip” Yoo, MD

 Hi!
 My name is Hojun Yoo.
 I am a PGY-III psychiatry resident at NJMS.
 I was born in Seoul, Korea, and moved to the States when I was 8.
 I received my BA in biochemistry and MA in bioethics at Case Western Reserve University, my MD from Rutgers NJMS and am currently in my 3rd year of psychiatry residency.